 Why Arm Strength Matters

-The muscles of the arms are relatively small and in modern days it’s usually enough if you can carry your groceries or luggage for a moderate distance and pick up stuff like chairs and other relatively light objects that need moving around in our homes.
+The muscles of the arms are relatively small.
+And in modern days it’s usually enough strength if you can carry your groceries or luggage for a moderate distance.
+And to pick up stuff like chairs and other relatively light objects that need moving around in our homes.

-Many seniors have problem even with these types of tasks if they have not exercised their arms or done any straining manual work with them for a while.
+Many seniors have problems even with these types of tasks if they have not exercised their arms in a long time.
+Or done any straining manual work with them for a while.

 Before we talk more about arm exercises for the elderly, let’s look at the physiology of the arms!

 The arms are rarely used alone for lifting things except in the gym.
-When be use our arms in the real world there is virtually always involvement from the muscles of the shoulders, upper back and the chest.
+When we use our arms in the real world there is virtually always involvement from the muscles of the shoulders, upper back, and the chest.

-You see these muscles groups are responsible for moving our upper arm relative to the shoulder joint.
+You see, these muscle groups are responsible for moving our upper arm relative to the shoulder joint.
 So anytime you lift something above you, raise your arms, push or pull something with your arms, you are using these muscles in addition to your upper arm muscles because your upper arm is moving relative to the shoulder joint.